swiftlang/swift-evolution/proposals/0410-atomics.md

 Most CPU architectures provide dedicated atomic instructions for certain integer operations, and these are generally more efficient than implementations using `compareExchange`.
 Therefore, it makes sense to expose a set of dedicated methods for common integer operations so that these will always get compiled into the most efficient implementation available.

-These specialized integer operations generally come in two variants, based on whether they're returning the value before or after the operation:

 | Method Name | Returns | Implements |
 | --- | --- | --- |
 | `wrappingAdd(_: Value, ordering: AtomicUpdateOrdering)` | `(oldValue: Value, newValue: Value)` | `a &+= b`  |